St Mirren TV: Saints vs Dunfermline (11th Mar)

 Paisley Panda has also teamed up with the St Mirren Club Shop so you will be able to buy hats and scarves for the game from the 'Bung a Baw' stands.

-SMiSA Panda Club: Saints vs The Ton (31st Dec)
+SMiSA Panda Club: Saints vs The Pars (11th Mar)

-St Mirren in the Community are delighted to confirm that the SMiSA Panda Club will be open as usual for Saturday’s Ladbrokes Championship fixture against Morton at the Paisley 2021 Stadium.
+St Mirren in the Community are delighted to confirm that the SMiSA Panda Club will be open as usual for Saturday’s Ladbrokes Championship fixture against Dunfermline Athletic at The Paisley 2021 Stadium.

 The SMiSA Panda Club will open at 1:00pm on Saturday.
 Parents please note that you should pick up your kids after the final whistle from the community office at 5:00pm.